Van der Waals-London interaction of atoms with pseudo-relativistic kinetic energy: Diatomic molecules

 where $\tilde H_\beta$ was defined in \eqref{def_hbeta}.
 Let $\Wt\subset\Hfa$ be the ground state space of $\tilde H_\bmin^\alpha$ corresponding to $\mu^\alpha$.
 Note that $\Wt\neq \emptyset$ by Theorem~\ref{thm_app_01}.
 We project the function $\U\jbs\psi$ onto the space $\Wt$ with respect to the standard $\ltn$-inner product where $\U$ was defined in \eqref{def_ubeta}.
 For some $\gamA\in \C$ with $|\gamma_1|\leq 1$ and $\phi\in \Wt$ with $\Vert \phi\Vert=1$ we get

 As the next step we project $G$ in the sense of the bilinear form $\las \cdot , \cdot \ras _1$ consecutively onto the functions

 and

+where $f_2$ is defined in \eqref{eq:def-fA} and $f_3$ in \eqref{eq:def-fB}.
 We will prove in Lemma~\ref{lem_app_03A} that the function $\phi$, because of its rotational symmetry, is orthogonal to $ f_2 \phi$ and $ f_3 \phi$ with respect to the standard $L^2$-inner product, which ensures that the functions $\phi_2$ and $\phi_3$ are well defined.
 Furthermore we show in Corollary~\ref{cor_app_02} that $\phi$, $\phi_2$, $\phi_3$ are mututally orthogonal with respect to the bilinear form $\las \cdot,\cdot\ras_1$.
 After this decomposition we have

 where

 By definition of the functions $\phi,\phiB, \phiC$, and $g$ and their orthogonality with respect to $\las \cdot,\cdot\ras_1$ we have

 Now we turn to the term with the intercluster interaction $I_\beta$.
 In Lemma~\ref{lem_app_04} we prove that for any $\delta>0$ there exist $C>0$ such that for $\D$ sufficiently big